 Miami presents a different challenge than anything Mendoza has faced this playoff.
 The Hurricanes’ defense is built on speed and aggression, with a front seven that has generated 42 sacks this season.
 Coordinator Lance Guidry has developed schemes that confuse even experienced quarterbacks, mixing coverage looks and bringing pressure from unexpected angles.
 Miami reached the championship game as a 10-seed by beating Texas A&M, Ohio State, and Ole Miss in consecutive weeks, proving they can compete with anyone when their defense is clicking.

 The historical parallel that keeps coming up is Joe Burrow’s 2019 season at LSU.
 Burrow went 15-0, won the Heisman, and captured the national championship with performances that seemed to exist in a different category than normal college football.
 Mendoza’s numbers are comparable, and in some categories superior.
 Burrow threw 60 touchdowns that season but also had six interceptions.
 Mendoza has just two.
 Burrow’s completion percentage was 76.3%.
-Mendoza sits at 72.8% for the season but has elevated to 88.1% in the playoff, when games matter most.
+Mendoza sits at 72.8% for the season but has elevated his accuracy dramatically in the playoff, when games matter most.

 The Legacy at Stake